City Moves Forward on a More Pedestrian-Friendly Castro Street

 The sidewalks on Castro, currently 12 feet wide, could reach widths up to 22 feet, according to Nick Perry, project manager for the Planning Department.
 That real estate would be created by narrowing traffic lanes, which would calm motor traffic and may reduce the rampant double parking that often delays Muni buses on the 24-Divisadero line.

-The new Castro Street, as envisioned by the Castro/Upper Market Community Benefit District.
+A possible vision for improvements to the pedestrian realm on Castro Street, as created by the Castro/Upper Market Community Benefit District.

 “Right now, it’s a little bit like the Wild West,” said Perry.
 “Because the travel lanes are so wide, cars and trucks feel free to double-park or speed down the street because there’s the room to do it.
 And once we are able to make these improvements, it will function as a neighborhood commercial street that has traffic going both ways in a hopefully stately, well-managed pace.”